cypherpunk-academy/2064/en/005_2021_Break-in in America.md

 Marwin: "YOU CAN'T JUST SEND SUCH ADDRESSES WITHOUT KNOWING WHAT COMPUTER I'M SITTING AT!"

-"How do I know which computer my brother is sitting at right now?!"
+"How do I know which computer my brother is sitting at right now?!
+That's bullshit."
 Marlene thought.
-"That's bullshit."
 Marwin was always in Tails with a mask, without exception.
-She had always been able to write to him without thinking about where to go.
+She had always been able to write to him without thinking about where he was.
 She did not understand.

 Marwin: "WHEREFROM DO YOU HAVE THE ADDRESSES?